jibinmathews8/LoRa_Comms/README.md

 Project Lab 3 Code (Digital Communications)

 This code allows utilization of communication between modules using the Ebyte E32-900T20D (https://www.cdebyte.com/products/E32-900T20D)
 The library used, "EBYTE.h" is developed from Kris Kasprzak (https://github.com/KrisKasprzak/EBYTE).
-THis library is utilized in order to program and change parameters of these devices.
+This library is utilized in order to program and change parameters of these devices.

 To recreate these modules the following is needed:
 1. Arduino Uno